piotrnowoslawski/zComponents/.github/docs/styling.md

 ## Philosophy

 zComponents styles are intentionally minimal.
-The library prioritizes **behavior and predictability** over visual opinion.
+The library prioritizes **behavior, predictability, and composability** over visual opinion.

-You are encouraged to adapt components to your design system instead of adapting your design system to the components.
+You are encouraged to adapt components to your design system — not adapt your design system to the components.